GDSC-CPU/tf-workshop/slides/workshop-logistic/classifier-workshop.md

 <div></div>

-- I prepared a notebook that contains **100** training samples, with each having 2 exam scores and their admission results:
+- I prepared a notebook that contains **100** training samples, each has 2 exam scores and their admission results:
   - $1$ if admitted, $0$ if not admitted.
 - The machine should classify scores it's never seen before, in a similar pattern